Talon Esports: History

 PSG Talon finished first in the 2021 PCS Spring regular season, losing only a single game to second-place Beyond Gaming.
 The team later reached their third consecutive PCS finals and swept Beyond Gaming to win their second PCS title.

 Unified was unable to participate in the 2021 Mid-Season Invitational (MSI 2021) due to recurring cases of pneumothorax.
 He was replaced with Beyond Gaming's Chiu "Doggo" Tzu-chuan.

 For the group stage of MSI 2021, PSG Talon was placed in Group B, along with Europe's MAD Lions, Brazil's paiN Gaming, and Turkey's Istanbul Wildcats.
 PSG Talon finished second in their group with a 4–2 win–loss record, only losing to first-place MAD Lions, and qualified for the "rumble" stage of the tournament.
 PSG Talon finished third out of six teams in the rumble stage, advancing to the knockout stage.
 In the semifinals, China's Royal Never Give Up eliminated PSG Talon from the tournament after a four-game series.

 PSG Talon placed first in the 2021 PCS Summer regular season, finishing undefeated.
 After sweeping J Team in the semifinals, PSG Talon qualified for the 2021 World Championship and their fourth consecutive PCS finals, where they defeated Beyond Gaming after another close series.

 PSG Talon's first-place finish in the 2021 summer split qualified them for the main event of the 2021 World Championship.
 The team was placed in Group C, along with China's Royal Never Give Up, South Korea's Hanwha Life Esports, and Europe's Fnatic.
 PSG Talon finished third in their group and failed to qualify for the knockout stage.

 PSG Esports would temporarily end their partnership with Talon on 5 January 2025, before the start of the 2025 League of Legends Championship Pacific (LCP) season, which the team were partners in.
 On 15 July 2025, the partnership would resume.
+PSG Talon would qualify for the 2025 World Championship as the 3rd seed from the LCP, but went out of the Swiss stage winless, losing to South Korea's Gen.G and Hanwha Life Esports, as well as Brazil's Vivo Keyd Stars.

+On 18 November 2025, Riot Games announced that Talon Esports would be removed from the LCP, as well as the VCT Pacific, following reports that Talon failed to pay their players and staff in a timely manner; PSG had once again ended their partnership prior to the announcement.
+Ultimately, Talon would be replaced in the LCP 2026 season would be replaced by Ground Zero Gaming (GZ), Australian esports organisation who had fielded a Taiwanese roster in the PCS the prior year.